Bombay, Baroda and Central India Railway

-The Bombay, Baroda and Central India Railway (reporting mark BB&CI) was a company incorporated in 1855 to undertake the task of constructing railway lines between Bombay to the erstwhile Baroda State, that became the present-day Baroda (Vadodara) city in western India.
+The Bombay, Baroda and Central India Railway (reporting mark BB&CI) was a company incorporated by the Bombay, Baroda and Central India Railway Act 1855 (18 & 19 Vict. c. cxiii) to undertake the task of constructing railway lines between Bombay to the erstwhile Baroda State, that became the present-day Baroda (Vadodara) city in western India.
 BB&CI completed the work in 1864.
 The first suburban railway in India was started by BB&CI, operating between Virar and Bombay Backbay station (later extended to Colaba), a railway station in Bombay Backbay in April 1867.

 The railway was divided into two main systems, broad (5 ft.
 6 in.) and metre gauge.
 There was also a comparatively small mileage of gauge line worked by the BB&CI on behalf of the Indian States.
 In 1947 the mileage of the respective portions was stated to be: broad gauge, 1,198 miles, with a further 69 miles worked for Indian States; metre gauge, 1,879 miles, with a further 106 miles worked for Indian States; narrow-gauge, 152 miles, worked for Indian States and various companies.
 Quadruple track mileage was 22 and double-track 250, the remainder of the system being single-track, whilst running powers were exercised over 147 miles (including the important section from Muttra Junction to Delhi, owned by the Great Indian Peninsula Railway).

 The main headquarters of the BB&CI Railway was located at Churchgate, Bombay and the headquarters and workshops for the metre gauge tracks and services was located in Ajmer.